JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 JsonPath library unbundled
 : Bundle it [explicitly](https://youtrack.jetbrains.com/issue/IDEA-328219) with your plugin.

-`com.intellij.codeInsight.intention.BaseElementAtCaretIntentionAction.isAvailable(Project, Editor, PsiElement)` method `Editor` parameter marked `@NotNull`
+`com.intellij.codeInsight.intention.BaseElementAtCaretIntentionAction.isAvailable` method `Editor` parameter marked `@NotNull`
 : This may break source-compatibility with inheritors written in Kotlin if they declare it as nullable.

-`com.intellij.codeInsight.intention.BaseElementAtCaretIntentionAction.invoke(Project, Editor, PsiElement)` method `Editor` parameter marked `@NotNull`
-: This may break source-compatibility with inheritors written in Kotlin if they declare it as nullable.
+`com.intellij.codeInsight.intention.BaseElementAtCaretIntentionAction.invoke` method `Editor` parameter marked `@NotNull` : This may break source-compatibility with inheritors written in Kotlin if they declare it as nullable.

 ### Java Plugin 2023.3